Notes on going cycling in Florida

 When renting a bike, you will likely be supplied with an old helmet, a spare tube & tire leavers, and something that might pass for a portable air pump.
 Whatever the case, I recommend bringing your own helmet, as well as tools, water bottles, and a good quality portable pump.
 People with a sensitive posterior may wish to bring their own saddle.
 If you use them, don’t forget your clipless pedals and shoes.
 It’s also a good idea to take the bike-fit measurements off your existing bike so that the rental can be set up as quickly as possible.

 I don’t recommend doing any real nighttime riding in Florida.
 However, you will probably ride a short distance on Siesta Key roads in the evening when returning from a restaurant in the Village area.
-So bring you LED lights (depending on the time of year, it gets dark between 6:15 and 6:30).
+So bring you LED lights (depending on when you’re there in the winter, it gets dark between 6:15 and 6:30).

 Cycling in Florida